frederic-perez/AmE-dictionary/data/dictionary.md

 __ecstatic__ _adj_
 __ectopic__ _adj_ _Ectopic pregnancy._
 __ecumenical__
+__eczema__ _n_ A noncontagious inflammation of the skin, characterized chiefly by redness, itching, and the outbreak of lesions that may discharge serous matter and become encrusted and scaly.
 __ED prescription__
 __edamame__ _n_
 __edema__ _n_ An excessive accumulation of serous fluid in tissue spaces or a body cavity.